Ehrhart quasi-polynomials and parallel translations: Group symmetry

 \begin{proof}[Proof of Theorem \ref{thm:7.5}] ((ii) $\Rightarrow$ (i)) By taking an appropriate translation, we may assume $P=-P$.
-Then $\bm v^*=-\bm v$ for any vertex $\bm v$ of $P$, so the condition (ii) tells that $2P$ is integral.
+Then $\bm p^*=-\bm p$ for every vertex $\bm p$ of $P$, so the condition (ii) says that $2P$ is integral.
 In particular, every quasi-polynomial $\TL_{P,\bm v}$ has period 2.
 We prove that $P$ satisfies the condition (ii) of Lemma \ref{symcriteiron}.